Feminism in Chinese communism

-The Chinese Communist Party (CCP) was founded in China in 1921, growing quickly to eventually establish the People's Republic of China under the rule of Chairman Mao Zedong in 1949.
-As a Marxist–Leninist party, the Chinese Communist Party is theoretically committed to female equality, and has vowed to placed women's liberation on their agenda.
-Since 1949, women rights and gender equality had greatly improved in communist China under Mao Zedong's rule.
+The Chinese Communist Party (CCP) was founded in China in 1921.
+It grew quickly and in 1949 established the People's Republic of China under the rule of Mao Zedong, the chairman of the CCP.
+As a Marxist–Leninist party, the CCP is theoretically committed to female equality, and formally placed women's liberation on its agenda.

 Early 1900s

 In the 1910s and 1920s, the May Fourth Movement advocated for more equality between women and men, more educational opportunities for women, and female emancipation.
 This era was more open and accommodating to feminism than the eras that followed it.
-The majority of activists and reformers during this period were males who desired to change China's overall society structure and make the nation stronger.
-Regardless, the May Fourth Movement was the first feminist movement to openly challenge the gender divides in Chinese society.
-The movement, however, only affected a small number of elite women who lived in urban areas.
-The majority of women that lived in more the rural countryside seemed to be minimally impacted.

-During this time, organized marriages were often arranged by the parents of the bride.
-The only way that women could initiate a divorce was by suicide, whereas men could divorce for numerous of their own reasons.
+The movement, however, only affected a small number of elite women who lived in urban areas and its impact on most women who lived in rural areas of China was minimal.
+Arranged marriages were common at the time.
+The only way that women could initiate a divorce was by suicide, whereas men could choose divorce for various reasons.

 By the 1920s, the Communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
 The Communists would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
 Mao Zedong and Yang Kaihui were among the most effective Communist political organizers using this method.
+Poor peasant women, in particular, became strong supporters of CCP programs.

+Among the major leaders of the women's movement in China during the 1920s, both Communist and more broadly, was Xiang Jingyu.
+The Kuomintang executed her on 1 May 1929 during a purge targeting the CCP and its supporters.

+At the 3rd National Congress of the Chinese Communist Party, it passed the Resolution about the Women's Movement, which Xiang had drafted.
+The CCP's resolution emphasized the importance of women workers' movements and stated that shared anti-warlord and anti-imperialist themes could unite the various women's movements in China such as the feminist movement, the women's suffrage movement, and the movement to abolish prostitution.

-During the Chinese Civil War, the Communists enacted women's rights measures in areas of the country they controlled.
+During the Chinese Civil War, the CCP enacted women's rights measures in areas of the country they controlled.
 Orders issued by the Red Army's soviet governments advanced the freedom to divorce and marry, liberating women from feudal marriages and resulting in women's strong support for the revolution.
 In the revolutionary base area of Jiangxi, the Communist-led authorities enacted the Marriage Regulations of 1931 and the Marriage Laws of 1941, which were modeled after Soviet Union statutes.
 These statutes declared marriage as a free association between a woman and a man without the interference of other parties and permitted divorce on mutual agreement.
 At the time, they were the most progressive marriage laws in China and created the conditions for women to divorce men they had been forced to marry, leave abusive spouses, and till their own land.